Made in the Shade: Lessons from a Conventional Solar Site in California’s Central Valley

 All that time in the field eventually paid off.

 The research team confirmed one major hypothesis: ground covered by solar panels for part of the day was cooler than patches in the direct sun.
-The significance of that finding is wide-ranging.
-For one thing, the tilting cycle of single-axis solar panels creates a dynamic habitat for wildlife underneath.
+In the face of climate change, the significance of that finding is wide-ranging.

-Dr. Rebecca Hernandez, UC Davis professor and director of the Wild Energy Center stated, “As temperatures warm and weather becomes more variable, it's possible these shaded micro-patches could provide a refuge for certain species.”
+“As temperatures warm and weather becomes more variable, it's possible these shaded micro-patches could provide a refuge for certain species,’ stated Dr. Rebecca Hernandez, UC Davis professor and director of the Wild Energy Center.

-“If they do prefer to lay down under the panels, this provides the quantitative evidence that soil temperatures there are relatively cooler there and this may drive their preference to use these micro-patches,” Hernandez says.
+“If sheep do prefer to lie down under the panels, this provides the quantitative evidence that soil temperatures there are relatively cooler, and this may drive their preference to use these micro-patches,” Hernandez said.

 Best Practices, Grounded in the Field